silverhairs/lox/README.md

 ### Using Release Binary

 The script below will download the latest released binary in your system and request for execution permission, once granted, you can start the REPL by executing the command `./glox` in the directory where you ran the script.

+> Disclaimer: This script does not work on windows, if you use windows, you can manually open the [latest release page](https://github.com/silverhairs/crafting-interpreters/releases/latest) and download the `glox-windows-amd64.exe` file.

 ```sh
 curl -L -s https://api.github.com/repos/silverhairs/crafting-interpreters/releases/latest \